Where does coffee come from?

 Ethiopia and Arabia

-By about 1000 AD, the Ethiopians were selling coffee beans to Islamic traders.
-Those traders brought the coffee beans back to the Arabian peninsula in the Abbasid Empire to sell there.
 Slowly more and more people heard about coffee.
 Traders began selling coffee all over the Abbasid Empire and in India.
 Farmers grew coffee in the Arabian Peninsula, and did their best to keep anyone else from getting any coffee plants.
-That way Cthey could charge whatever they wanted for coffee.
+That way they could charge whatever they wanted for coffee.

 Ottoman coffee history